jju/stubbl/teams/badgerclaws.md

 Obviously when we talk about the Badger Claws we have to talk about the best player the UBBL has ever seen, [Aeson](../players/aeson).
 Aeson's SPP total in GCIX alone eclipse hundreds of players.

-Aeson and [[Donat]] started out similarly but Donat got a serious concussion and development slowed.
+Aeson and [[donat]] started out similarly but Donat got a serious concussion and development slowed.
 In the off-season after GCX, Donat was the first player in the UBBL to be sold under the new free agency rules.
 He ended up with the Open Division [Vanadium Hunters](vanadiumhunters) for Orange Goblet II, where he was crippled in his first match and withdrew from BludBol entirely.

 [[Cleve]] is one of the biggest stars in the UBBL who has never scored a touchdown (3rd in the all-UBBL list and 3rd in the Pro Division).
 What makes it even more remarkable is how many times he touches the ball without going for the endzone himself.